technology-toolbox/website/content/blog/jjameson/2010/04/09/test-driven-development-tdd-in-the-real-world-part-2.md

 [something I always recommend doing](/blog/jjameson/2009/10/31/recommendations-for-code-analysis)) -- due to the following errors:

-{{< blockquote "fst-italic text-danger" >}}
+{{< div-block "errorMessage" >}}

-error : CA1801 : Microsoft.Usage : Parameter 'input' of
+> error : CA1801 : Microsoft.Usage : Parameter 'input' of
-'StringHelper.Truncate(string, int)' is never used.
-Remove the parameter or use it in the method body.
+> 'StringHelper.Truncate(string, int)' is never used.
+Remove the parameter or
+> use it in the method body.
+>

-error : CA1801 : Microsoft.Usage : Parameter 'maxLength' of
+> error : CA1801 : Microsoft.Usage : Parameter 'maxLength' of
-'StringHelper.Truncate(string, int)' is never used.
-Remove the parameter or use it in the method body.
+> 'StringHelper.Truncate(string, int)' is never used.
+Remove the parameter or
+> use it in the method body.

-{{< /blockquote >}}
+{{< /div-block >}}

 To resolve these errors, let's add a little more code to the **Truncate**
 method: